The Parent's Crash Course in Career Planning: Helping Your College Student Succeed by Marcia Harris & Sharon Jones, NTC Publishing Group, 1996

 Letting Go: A Parents' Guide to Understanding the College Years, Fourth Edition by Karen Levin-Coburn & Madge Lawrence-Treeger, Quill, 2003

 Unlike other college guides targeted at students or about the admissions process, Letting Go is a compassionate, practical and up-to-the-minute self-help handbook for parents dealing with the confusing and conflicting emotions of watching their children go off to college.
 Using many anecdotes from students, teachers and administrators on the lines, the chapters lead parents through the transitional period from junior year of high school to senior year of college.
 The authors explain the mind-set of today's college students and what their hopes and fears are and offer parents help in figuring out when to encourage their child's independence and when to come to the rescue.
 With all-new sections on campus life, as well as the latest facts on the Internet and its impact on the admissions process, academics and student life, this is a must-have guide for every concerned parent.

 Empty Nest, Full Heart: The Journey from Home to College by Andrea Van Steenhouse & Johanna Parker, Simpler Life Press, 1998

-Beginning with the senior year in high school, moving through the summer year after graduation, the final departure for college and the freshman year, Andre Van Steenhouse offers a lighthearted, yet savy look at this turbulent time through her generous and compassionate world view, making it lively, humorous, and emotionally resonant.
-She has interviewed hundreds of families making this difficult passage and includes their stories while providing her trademark sensitivity for handling each stage of the journey
+Beginning with the senior year in high school, moving through the summer year after graduation, the final departure for college and the freshman year, Andre Van Steenhouse offers a lighthearted, yet savvy look at this turbulent time through her generous and compassionate world view, making it lively, humorous, and emotionally resonant.
+She has interviewed hundreds of families making this difficult passage and includes their stories while providing her trademark sensitivity for handling each stage of the journey.

 A Career Planning Course for Parents by Sally Kearsley has helpful information on ways parents can help their students each year they're in college.